top of page

 The noun 'flurry' has its etymological origins in English, with its roots tracing back to the Middle English word 'flourien,' meaning 'to fly about' or 'to flutter.'
 This Middle English term likely derived from Old Norse influence.
 'Flurry' describes a brief and sudden burst of activity, commotion, or excitement, often characterized by rapid and chaotic movements or actions, much like the fluttering or flying about that is implied by its historical roots.
 It suggests a whirlwind of activity or emotions that happen swiftly and unpredictably.
 When something is in a 'flurry,' it's in a state of bustling energy and motion.
 Therefore, the etymology of 'flurry' reflects its historical connection to the idea of rapid and chaotic movements, highlighting its role in describing a transient burst of activity or excitement, as conveyed by its linguistic heritage.

-Quiz: Find the meaning of flurry
+Quiz: Find the meaning of the noun flurry:

 Try Again!